wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 # Project Proposal: **Contoso Sales Analytics Dashboard Project**

 ## I. Overview
-Contoso, a fictional electronics retail company, is seeking to track and evaluate its sales performance and improve its decision-making processes by implementing a sales analytics dashboard.
+  Contoso, a fictional electronics retail company, is interested in viewing sales performance information, such as whether sales amounts are on or off target and how certain channels, such as online stores and resellers, compare with each other.
+The company aims to improve its decision-making processes by implementing a sales analytics dashboard.
 The dashboard will provide stakeholders with a real-time view of sales metrics to enable data-driven decisions.

-Here are some screenshots of the dashboard during the early stages of developement:
+  Using the Power BI April 2023 Updated version and online design tool Figma, Contoso has decided to implement a Sales dashboard to provide users across the organization with the information they need.

+ The Sales dashboard will include a variety of reports, arranged in two or more dashboard pages.
+The dashboard described in this document is similar to the following image:

 ![image](https://user-images.githubusercontent.com/108232087/234024262-a60b9ea9-bcb5-4514-a6d8-f57e9ec11586.png)

 ![image3](https://user-images.githubusercontent.com/108232087/234024703-c8496015-255f-4390-83e2-f1b4236021be.png)

 ## II.
 Prerequisites
-- Power BI free license
+- Power BI service
 - Power BI Desktop
 - Contoso sample datasets
-- Figma online free version
+- Access Figma online

 ## III.
 Objectives
 - [ ] Prepare Dashboard, Business, and Funtional Requirement Documents